Plain English Breakdown

 Compostable Products Regulations

-AB-1812 changes the rules for selling compostable products by requiring specific certifications and standards, and it bans certain plastic-based compostable products starting in 2027.
+AB-1812 changes the rules for selling products labeled as 'compostable' or 'home compostable', requiring them to meet specific certifications and standards, and bans plastic-based compostable products starting January 1, 2027.

 What This Bill Does

-- Removes the requirement for the department to review changes to certain ASTM standards and allows them to adopt different standards if they are recognized and more stringent.
+- Removes the requirement for the department to review revisions to ASTM standards.

-- Exempts fiber products without plastics or polymers from some labeling requirements, but only if no specific standard is adopted by the department.
+- Exempts fiber products without plastics or polymers from certain labeling requirements unless a specific standard is adopted.

 Who It Names or Affects

-- People who sell products labeled as 'compostable' or 'home compostable'.
+- People who sell or offer for sale products labeled as 'compostable' or 'home compostable'.

 - The Department of Resources Recycling and Recovery.